 - Year-round growth that doesn’t rely on seasons

 - Protection from environmental threats like cold snaps, flooding, monsoons, hurricanes and fires

 So much so that vertical farming is now viewed as a potential sustainable answer to the food shortages in Africa.

 Software is eating the world.
 But soon, it may also be feeding it.

-With a projected compound average growth rate of 23.5% from last year through 2026, the vertical farming industry is ripe with opportunity.
+With a projected $19.86 billion market valuation by 2026, the vertical farming industry is ripe with opportunity.

 Examples of companies involved in vertical farming include: